Pressure Washing Cost

 The total cost of pressure washing consists primarily of paying for the labour, with little (if any) additional overheads required.

 On average, pressure washer professionals charge around £40 to £80 per hour or an average daily labour fee of approximately £400 to £800, with the majority of jobs taking between 2 to 6 hours to complete.
-Larger surface areas, or more complex jobs such as stonework or difficult to reach areas may take longer.
+Larger surface areas, or more complex jobs such as pressure washing stonework or difficult to reach areas may take longer.

 There are some other exceptions to the rule, that may impact the cost and how long the job takes:

-- Areas needing additional preparation or are heavily soiled
+• Areas needing additional preparation or are heavily soiled

-- Poor surface conditions (ie cracks or moss build-up)
+• Poor surface conditions (ie cracks or moss build-up)

-- Hard-to-reach areas such as roof or high walls
+• Hard-to-reach areas such as roof or high walls

-- Need for scaffolding or safety equipment
+• Need for scaffolding or safety equipment

-- Use of specialised cleaning solutions
+• Use of specialised cleaning solutions

-- Travel expenses or out of hours
+• Travel expenses or out of hours

 In areas such as London or further south, you may also be charged slightly more due to the higher cost of living and any travel expenses.

-Cost Factors of Pressure Washing
+Factors That Impact Pressure Washing Costs

 We’ve already touched on some of the cost factors that can influence the price of a pressure washing job.
 But now we’ll explore some of the most notable examples in more detail.